 This is an old saying that you have most likely heard millions of times.
 The truth is that any time you say anything good or bad it makes an impression.
 For every action, there is a reaction.
-If you are painting your spouse in a negative light, don’t be surprised if it comes back to bite you in the but.
+If you are painting your spouse in a negative light, don’t be surprised if it comes back to bite you in the butt.
 Your friends could easily decide to dislike your spouse.
 This can be a difficult situation.
 There’s nothing worse than when family and friends don’t approve of your life partner.
 You also run the risk of turning your friends off towards you.
-If you are willing to bad mouth your spouse, you most certainly will be willing bad mouth them, right?
+If you are willing to bad mouth your spouse, you most certainly will be willing to bad mouth them, right?

 Focus on the solution, not the problem

 When you bad mouth your spouse that means you are holding on to and focussing on the negative aspects of your relationship.
 When you focus on the negative, things seem so much worse than they are in reality.
 There is a chance that you can actually convince yourself that you have a bad relationship and as a result are creating a self-fulfilling prophecy.
 Give your relationship a chance.
 Instead, try praising your partner.
 Focus on the good things they have done for you.
 What do you love about that person?
 Isn’t that worth talking about?

 Are you being thankful for having a happy and fulfilling relationship with your partner?
 Remember to be gracious for the gift you have been given.
 Don’t treat your gift like yesterday’s bad news.
 Treat your relationship as a rare gem.
 You are not going to go to work and tell your co-workers how ugly that $2,000 necklace is.
 Be mindful of how you are portraying your relationship.
 If you don’t value it, perhaps you shouldn’t be in it.